cacilhas/microcli/README.md

 ©2021-2023 [Rodrigo Cacilhας](mailto:montegasppa@cacilhas.info).

-All code in this repository are licensed under the [BSD-3 Clause License](COPYING), except those directories containing  their own `COPYING` file.
+All codes in this repository are licensed under the [BSD-3 Clause License](COPYING), except those directories containing  their own `COPYING` file.